 About the workshop

-The workshop looks in detail at how one of the busiest parliaments in the world is constantly adapting to this complex world.
+The workshop looks in detail at how some of the busiest parliaments in the world are constantly adapting to this complex world.

 What the workshop will cover

-You will hear about the administrative structure of the House of Commons and the House of Lords, including:
+You will hear about administrative structures of the House of Commons, the House of Lords and the parliaments/assemblies in Northern Ireland, Scotland and Wales, including:

 • Staff structures, recruitment, reporting, training and career development